 Halloween Fun in Northern Virginia

 Grab some hot cider and put the kids in the car to watch the light show timed to music on a home in Edwards Landing in Leesburg.
+The approximately 30 minute show runs from October 18th- 30th from 6:30pm-9:00pm.
 Donations are happily accepted and go to John Hopkins Children’s Center.
 Get more info here.

 This event is more trick than treat.
 This 60-75 minute walking tour takes you to historic downtown Leesburg businesses and homes while costumed storytellers share the tales of the buildings’ spooky pasts.
-This year, all tour stops are outside and masks are required.
-Recommended for ages 10 and up, tickets are available for $20 online.
+Recommended for ages 10 and up, tickets are available for $30 online.
 Get more info here.

 Celebrate Halloween in 18th-century style!
-Visit the home of George Washington in costume and enjoy Halloween themed Punch and Judy shows, 18th-century chocolate-making demonstrations, and musical entertainment.
-While there will not be any actual trick-or-treating this year, guests will be gifted a take-home bag of candy and a to-go Halloween craft.
+Visit the home of George Washington in costume on October 30th and enjoy Halloween-themed Punch and Judy shows, 18th-century chocolate-making demonstrations, and musical entertainment.
+Use the special Mount Veron treat bag to collect candy around the grounds.
 Get more info here.

 Who knew D.C. could be even spookier?!
 The ghost experts of DC Ghosts will take you on a night-time tour of D.C's haunted historical sights.
-While tours are being offered in-person with safety precautions in place, you can opt for a self-guided tour via their app.
+The tour lasts for 1 hour and covers 1 mile.
 Get more info here.